ImAKappa/ImaginaryCTF2022-Writeups/button/button.md

 ![Inspect DOM](./button-inspect-dom.png)

 Correct, there are buttons.
-Lots and lots of buttons, with `.not-sus-button` CSS class and `notSusFunction()` for `onclick` attribute
+Lots and lots and lots of buttons, each with `.not-sus-button` CSS class and a `notSusFunction()` for `onclick` attribute

 So flag is probably linked to button with a different css class or button.
-We designate the 'flag button'.
+But how to get 'flag button'?

 Check `<head></head>` on a whim.
 Notice `<style></style>` tag only has the `.not-sus-button`.
 So, flag button must also have that same class.
 Very sneaky.

-To get unique button, use `console` to delete all buttons with the `onclick` attribute equal to `notSusFunction()`.
+Want to isolate flag button, so use `console` to delete all buttons with the `onclick` attribute equal to `notSusFunction()`.

 ```js
 >> const getFlagBtn = () => {